 PDF/A - the ISO standard for long-term archiving

-Many institutions worldwide recommend PDF/A or specifically require the use of this standard which plays an important role in document management.
+Many institutions worldwide recommend PDF/A or specifically require the use of this standard, which plays an important role in document management.

 Today, for example, we cannot open all of the documents that we created or received 20 or more years ago.
 The software tools available to us today cannot interpret many of the documents created back then.
 Due to technological changes, format compatibility no longer exists.